 According to Giles Martin (shown above with his dad), the main purpose of remixing The Beatles albums is to improve the sound so that the recordings don’t seem dated when played beside more recent recordings.
-He feels it also increases the possibility that future generations will enjoy the recordings.
+He feels it increases the possibility that future generations will enjoy the recordings.

 Giles does a great job with the remixes.
 Basically, he centers the lead vocals and balances the instruments into a good stereo mix.
 He also provides a greater fullness by reducing the compression that is on the original mixes.
 Plus, he uses the original recordings before they were “bounced down” to other tapes to make room for more instruments.
 It all gives the recordings a cleaner sound that allows us to hear the voices and instruments with new clarity.
 These new mixes don’t take away from the original visions for the songs, and of course they’ve been approved by Paul McCartney & Ringo Starr.
 In fact, in a new Rolling Stone interview, Ringo says with the clearer mix “…you can really hear the drums”.
 He joked…”I have to pay Giles extra for that.”